level12/keg-auth/readme.rst

       -  if mail functions are enabled and tokens in the model, affects the time a verification token remains valid
    -  `KEGAUTH_CLI_USER_ARGS`: list of strings, defaults to `['email']`
       -  names arguments to be accepted by CLI user commands and passed to the model
-   -  `KEGAUTH_USER_IDENT_FIELD`: string, defaults to `email`
-      -  identifies the field in the model that is the user ID used for logging in
    -  Email settings
       -  `KEGAUTH_EMAIL_SITE_NAME = 'Keg Application'`: used in email body if mail is enabled
       -  `KEGAUTH_EMAIL_SITE_ABBR = 'Keg App'`: used in email subject if mail is enabled